andrii2g/licensing-demo/docs/03-machine-identity.md

 For linux-host-v1, the deployment must provide read access to exactly the required DMI node for the licenseguard group.
 Verify ownership and real file target before applying a narrow read ACL.
 Reapply as needed on reboot using an administrator-reviewed boot-time mechanism for the target distribution; sysfs permissions/ACL support differ.
 Do not grant broad /sys access, run the worker as root, or install a setuid verifier.
 If a narrow permission grant cannot be maintained on that platform, select the server-approved linux-machine-v1 policy, or defer to a future host helper design.
 Packaging must test permissions after reboot as the real service user.
-The sample unit uses an optional prepared-DMI dependency only when that deployment has implemented one; it does not pretend to solve ACL provisioning generically.
+The sample unit documents the DMI prerequisite.
+The operator must supply the narrow permission grant and verify it after reboot; the unit does not provision it.

 ## Installation identity
 Generate a UUIDv4 installation_id and 32-byte Ed25519 device seed once, under an exclusive lock, before the first activation request.
 Persist identity durably before contacting the API.